theobald-software/kb.theobald-software.github.io/content/_xtract-universal/adjust-column-name-style.md

 Create a stored procedure that contains above mentioned T-SQL code for renaming column names style and call this stored procedure in the finalization step.
 This approach allows you to easily change the renaming logic within the DB or SQL server instance - you would only have to adapt the stored procedure instead of e.g., hundreds of finalization steps.

-Proceed as follows to circumvent this behavior and change SAP standard separator from '~' to '_':
+Proceed as follows to circumvent to change SAP standard separator from '~' to '_':
 1. Create a T-SQL Stored Procedure by using SQL Server Management Studio.
 Detailed information can be foung in the official [Microsoft Documentation](https://docs.microsoft.com/en-us/sql/relational-databases/stored-procedures/create-a-stored-procedure?view=sql-server-ver15) .
 2. Assign a name for the stored procedure e.g., ColumnNameStyle.
 3. Insert the SQL Code below and **[Execute]** this stored procedure for saving purpose.